 How cool would it be to find dinosaur, prehistoric wolf, snaggletooth shark, or mammoth bones while digging in the garden?

-If you ever discover remains like these ones, don’t dig any further!
+If you ever discover remains like the wooly mammoth ones below, don’t dig any further!
 Stop what you’re doing and contact appropriate authorities.
-Not only may your find be protected by law, but it may also provide extraordinarily valuable informtion for scientific researchers.
+This has helpful guidelines.
+Not only may your find be protected by law, but it may also provide extraordinarily valuable information for scientific researchers.

 Newly unearthed bones are prone to rapid decay and time is not on their side.
 Leave it to the professionals to assess the site and determine best actions.